Jack Nicholson: 1970–1989: Stardom and acclaim

-1980s

 Although he garnered no Academy Award for Stanley Kubrick's adaptation of Stephen King's The Shining (1980), his role in the film as writer Jack Torrance remains one of his more significant.
 He was Kubrick's first choice to play the role, although the book's author, Stephen King, wanted more of an "everyman".
 Kubrick won the argument and called Nicholson's acting "on a par with the greatest stars of the past, like Spencer Tracy and Jimmy Cagney".
 In preparation for the role, Nicholson drew upon his own experiences as a writer and slept short hours to help remain in an agitated state during the shoot.
 His co-star Shelley Duvall recalled that she and Nicholson spent many hours discussing their characters, with Nicholson maintaining that his character be cold to her from the start.
 On the set, Nicholson always appeared in character and if Kubrick felt confident that Nicholson knew his lines well enough, he encouraged him to improvise beyond the script.
 For example, Nicholson improvised his now-famous "Here's Johnny!" line, along with a scene in which he unleashes his anger on his wife when she interrupts his work.
 There were also extensive takes of scenes, due to Kubrick's perfectionism.
 Nicholson shot a scene with the ghostly bartender 36 times.
 He said, "Stanley's demanding.
 He'll do a scene fifty times, and you have to be good to do that."

-In 1982, he starred as an immigration enforcement agent in The Border, directed by Tony Richardson.
+In 1982, Nicholson starred as an immigration enforcement agent in The Border, directed by Tony Richardson.
 It co-starred Warren Oates, who played a corrupt border official.
 Richardson wanted Nicholson to play his role less expressively than he had in his earlier roles.
 "Less is more", he told him, and wanted him to wear reflecting sunglasses to portray what patrolmen wore.
 Richardson recalled that Nicholson worked hard on the set: